letsgopro/Spendie-dApp-Weekly-Meeting-Review/Presentations in WEEK 7,10 and 12.md

 # Presentations in WEEK 7,10 and 12

-> Hey Great Spendie Web 3.0 Developers!
+> 🥳Hey Great Spendie Web 3.0 Developers!

-# 1. Spendie dApp Presentation on Week 7, 10 and 12
+# 1. 🥳Spendie dApp Presentation on Week 7, 10 and 12

 ## 1.1 The exact date should be 14 April，5 May，19 May